benroberts999/ampsci/doc/tutorial.md

   // Automatically excludes states in the core (except those above the optional
   // ':'). [blank by default]
   valence;
-  // HF convergence goal [1.0e-13]
+  // HF convergance goal [1.0e-13]
   eps;
   // Method for mean-field approximation: HartreeFock, Hartree, KohnSham, Local
   // [HartreeFock]
   method;
   // Scale for factor for Breit Hamiltonian.
-Usually 0.0 (no Breit) or 1.0 (full
+Usially 0.0 (no Breit) or 1.0 (full
   // Breit), but can take any value.
 [0.0]
   Breit;
+  // Include QED?
+Three options: true, false, valence.
+If 'valencel, will
+  // include QED only into valence states, but not the core.
+Detailed QED
+  // options are set within the RadPot{} block - if that block is not set,
+  // defaults will be used.
+By default, this option is false, unless the
+  // RadPot{} block exists, in which case it is true QED;
 }
 ```